voidfiles/telnet_chat/README.md

 ## Design

 **ChatRoom**:
-- Stores a histroy of messages
+- Stores a history of messages
-- Methods for adding messages and retrieving histroy
+- Methods for adding messages and retrieving history
 - Communicates via channels

 **ClientPool**: